 Cost Push Inflation – Temporary or Permanent?

 Many cost push factors like rising energy prices, higher taxes, effect of devaluation may prove temporary.
 Therefore, Central Banks may tolerate a higher inflation rate if it is caused by cost push factors.
 For example, in 2011, CPI inflation reached 5%, but the Bank of England kept base rates at 0.5%.
-This shows they are confident (hopeful) inflation will soon fall.
+This showed the Bank of England felt underlying inflationary pressure were low.

 Other economists may fear that temporary cost push factors may influence inflation expectations.
 If people see higher inflation, they may bargain for higher wages and thus the temporary cost push inflation becomes sustained.